atlassian-labs/data-center-terraform/docs/docs/userguide/CONFIGURATION.md

 ### Environment name

 `environment_name` provides your environment a unique name within a single cloud provider account.
 This value cannot be altered after the configuration has been applied.
 The value will be used to form the name of some resources including `vpc` and `Kubernetes cluster`.

 ```terraform
 environment_name = "<YOUR-ENVIRONMENT-NAME>"
 ```

+!!! info "Format"

     Environment names should start with a letter and can contain letters, numbers, and dashes (`-`).
 The maximum value length is 25 characters.

 ### Region

 `region` defines the cloud provider region that the environment will be deployed to.

-The value must be a valid [AWS region](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html){.external}.

 ```terraform
 region = "<Region>"  # e.g: "ap-northeast-2"
 ```

+!!! info "Format"

+    The value must be a valid [AWS region](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html){.external}.

 ### Bamboo License

 `bamboo_license` takes the license key of Bamboo product.
 Make sure that there is no new lines or spaces in license key.

 ```terraform
 bamboo_license = "<license key>"